-A Brothel, A Beauty And A Murderer! #23
+A Brothel, Beauty And A Murderer eBook #23

-A Brothel, A Beauty And A Murder!
-Book #23
+A Brothel, Beauty And A Murder Book #23

-Notice: This book contains (Explicit) steamy romance with heavy sex, strong lust, intense passion and is intended for readers 18 years of age and older.
+Notice: This book contains (Graphic) steamy romance with heavy sex, strong lust, intense passion and is intended for readers 18 years of age and older.

 About This Book

 The Blair House on Blair Street was one of the town’s fanciest brothels.
 Only wealthy men came to her parlor house.
-By keeping a low profile and discreet customers Jewel Fanny the madame avoided unwanted attention from the sheriff or her neighbors.
+By keeping a low profile and discreet customers Jew Fanny, the madam, avoided unwanted attention from the sheriff or her neighbors.
 Her parlor house was a very profitable business.
-Jewel hired only the most beautiful and willing women.
-One of Annabelle’s regular customers was Greg Townsend, a very rich businessman.
+Jew hired only the most beautiful and willing women.
+One of Annabelle Bradford’s regular customers was Greg Townsend, a very rich businessman.

 When he left the brothel a short time later he bumped into a couple coming out of a general store with packages.
 All three people fell to the ground.
 After apologies and no harm done, everyone went their separate ways.
 Greg didn’t know the woman had stolen his wallet with thousands of dollars in it.
 When he realized his wallet was missing he thought Annabelle stole it.
 He returned to the brothel with a gun in his hand.